eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/AdvanceExamples/5_License_Plate_Recognition.md

 In the first step, we will familiarize ourselves with the OpenCV library for reading video frames and saving images.
 This small project will provide us with a fundamental understanding of license plate recognition principles, and in the end, we will gain a basic understanding of the YOLO model.

-The main process involves using the OpenCV library to read images from the external camera, resizing them to a resolution of 240x320, and displaying them on the line blank board screen.
+The main process involves using the OpenCV library to read images from the external camera, resizing them to a resolution of 240x320, and displaying them on the line UNIHIKER screen.
 Then, specific recognition conditions are set, and by pressing button a, the recognize() function of the Recognition_plate module is called to identify the license plate numbers.
 For further customization, the functionalities and parameters of the OpenCV library can be explored.

 ![image.png](img/5_License_Plate_Recognition/1722495720119-b538ad0c-b8fe-4ddf-850c-db580bdf1fef.png)